 Individually, four CUA student-athletes earned All-Conference honors, and as a team the Cardinals ranked seventh in the nation in scoring defense.
 For his efforts, Fuccillo was selected as Landmark Conference co-Player of the Year.

 Over the years, Singer has coached multiple players who were selected to the Landmark All-Conference team, as well as the Capital Athletic All-Conference team.
 In 2007, Conor Kelly was selected as CUA’s Senior Athlete of the Year.
 In addition, that same year, Jerry Clifford was selected by Inside Lacrosse/Face-off Magazine as a preseason All-American.

 Coach Singer’s philosophy encompasses a positive balance between academics and athletics to allow for success both on the field and in the classroom.
 He works hard to encourage his players to succeed as student-athletes.
-His players reflect the spectrum of academic fields on campus, from architecture and engineering to business and social science majors, to pre-law and pre-med.
+His players reflect the spectrum of academic fields on campus, from architecture and engineering, to business and social science majors, to pre-law and pre-med.

 Coach Singer is very proud to have coached multiple Academic All-Conference players each year, as well as Academic All-Americans Timothy Lambert (2000), Saxton (2012) and Doyle (2012).